Un-Patched Insecure WordPress Themes Update

 We handled hundreds of reports last year, and are helping build an alliance between open-source projects and security researchers.
 If you are part of an open-source project and would like to improve your project’s security please reach out.
 If you are a user of open-source projects, by supporting Patchstack, you are supporting and benefiting from this effort as well.

-The latest in Patchstack News
+The latest in Patchstack news

 Looks like your browser is blocking our support chat widget.
 Turn off adblockers and reload the page.